Hoverbear/hoverbear.org/_posts/2016-10-12-rust-state-machine-pattern.md

 States are a way to reason about *where* a machine is in its process.
 For example, we can think about a bottle filling machine as an example.
 The machine is in a 'waiting' state when it is waiting for a new bottle.
 Once it detects a bottle it moves to the 'filling' state.
 Upon detecting the bottle is filled it enters the 'done' state.
 After the bottle is left the machine we return to the 'waiting' state.

 A key takeaway here is that none of the states have any information relevant for the other states.
 The 'filling' state doesn't care how long the 'waiting' state waited.
 The 'done' state doesn't care about what rate the bottle was filled at.
 Each state has *discrete responsibilities and concerns*.
-The natural way to consider these is as an `enum`.
+The natural way to consider these *variants* is as an `enum`.

 ```rust
 enum BottleFillerState {